 The problem arises due to the lacking native support for concurrency in many implementation languages.
 As such, implementing process model enactment requires many workarounds to achieve true parallelism.
 We note, however, that languages do exist that natively support notions of concurrency, for example SCCD.
 Nonetheless, as mentioned in section 3, SCCD was not designed to model workflows, and is therefore not suited for direct modelling.
-In summary, we want users to model using activity diagrams, as they are used to, but for execution purposes, we transform the modelled process to an SCCD model.
-This transformation defines denotational semantics for process models, instead of operational semantics (an executor).
+In summary, we want users to model using activity diagrams, as they are used to, but for execution purposes, we map this to an SCCD model under the hood, thereby defining denotational semantics, instead of operational semantics.

-While other languages with native notions of concurrency exist, we favour SCCD, as this allows us to reuse the SCCD execution engine that we need to execute the activities (explained in the previous section).
-Additionally, we see many future opportunities for our approach if both orthogonal dimensions (modelling activities with SCCD, and mapping the process to SCCD) are combined: both share the same (hierarchical) formalism, and can therefore potentially be flattened.
+Note that, while other languages with native notions of concurrency certainly exist, we favor SCCD, as this allows us to reuse the SCCD execution engine that we needed in the previous section.
+Additionally, we see many future opportunities for our approach if both orthogonal dimensions are combined (modelling activities with SCCD, and modelling the process with SCCD): both share the same (hierarchical) formalism, and can therefore be flattened in theory.

 Mapping activity diagrams to SCCD can be achieved through the use of model transformations, which are often referred to as the heart and soul of MDE (Sendall and Kozaczynski 2003).
-With model transformations, a Left-Hand Side (LHS) is searched throughout the model, and, when matched, the match is replaced with a Right-Hand Side (RHS), if the Negative Application Condition (NAC) does not match at the same time.
+With model transformations, a Left-Hand Side (LHS) is searched throughout the model, and, when matched, the match is replaced with a Right-Hand Side (RHS).
 In our case, the LHS consists of activity diagrams elements, such as the activity construct, while the RHS copies the activity diagram construct (thereby leaving the activity diagram intact) and creates an equivalent SCCD construct (i.e., an orthogonal component).
 Defining such a mapping is significantly less work than defining operational semantics from scratch, as we will show.
-Additionally, by mapping to SCCD, there is only one implementation of an executor for timed, reactive, autonomous, dynamic-structure behaviour that must be maintained (the SCCD executor).
+Additionally, by mapping to SCCD, there is only one concurrent implementation that must be maintained.

-A basic mapping to SCCD consists of mapping forked activities to orthogonal components, that each spawn and manage the execution of the activities; joins synchronize the execution by transitioning from the end states of these components.
+A simple mapping to SCCD might consist of mapping fork/join nodes to orthogonal components, and mapping activities to composite states which spawn the activities.
 While intuitive, this mapping can run into problems, as an analysis of all concurrent regions would be necessary.
-For example, consider two parallel forks that interleave.
-Using the basic mapping, the two forks cannot be independently mapped, as their interaction would need to be analysed, resulting in a different mapping to orthogonal regions.
+For example, consider two parallel forks, which interleave after some time.
+A simple mapping would run into problems, as the orthogonal components would get mixed up.
 Therefore, we propose a more generic mapping, described next.

 Our equivalent SCCD model consists of a set of orthogonal components, one for each activity diagrams construct.
 The order in which the orthogonal components are enabled, is defined by the condition that is present in the orthogonal component itself.
-Each orthogonal component will check whether it has the "execution token", and if so, it passes on the token.
+Each orthogonal component will check whether it got an "execution token", and if so, it passes on the token.
 All orthogonal components are executed concurrently, meaning that if suddenly multiple tokens exist, due to a fork, multiple orthogonal components can start their operation concurrently.
-Depending on the type of construct, the behaviour changes: activities execute and pass on the token upon completion, a fork splits the token, a join merges tokens, and a decision passes the token conditionally.
+Depending on the type of construct, the behaviour changes: activities execute and pass on the token, a fork splits the token, a join merges the token, and a decision passes the token conditionally.
 In the remainder of this section, we describe our transformation rules for each activity diagram construct in detail.